epasham/bigdata-ansible/metricbeat-prd/readme.md

 ## prepare

 This script creates metricbeat binary.
+This scrips builds system only binary and system/kafka binary and so on.

     $ ./make_metric_binary.sh

 ## sync

-This script sends metricbeat binary and script to server lists written in **serverlist/serverlist_sample**.
-This sends metricbeat binary to root@nodes written in serverlist_sample using SSH.
-This binary will use metricbeat.yml defined in **config/metricbeat.yml**
+This script sends metricbeat binary and script to each server.

-    $ ./sync.sh sample
+    $ ./rsync_metricbeat.sh

 ## start & stop